Kieran's profile picture

 4. Will the tool be flexible enough

 I would change a lot of elements in my original game design based on the results of my playtesting survey.
-I one thing would've wanted to do is spend more time refining my fish spawning mechanic and their movement patterns.
-A key reason for why the game didn't flow as well is because of
+If I were to choose one thing, I would've wanted to do is spend more time refining my fish spawning mechanic and their movement patterns.
+A key reason for why the game didn't flow as well is because of the platforms not being consistent enough to jump on which led to frustrating and unsatisfying gameplay.

 Comments